 Evaluated available invertebrate community data associated with an NRDA site in the Midwest United States, and provided an independent re-analysis of the data.
 This evaluation incorporated a number of variables, including physio-chemical characteristics, microhabitat characteristics, and watershed-scale data.

 Contributed to an NRDA evaluation located at an East Coast refinery site.
-This included review of benthic invertebrate and fish community data, and a comparison to historical biological data collected at multiple time points at the same site to assess long-term population trends.
+This included reviewing benthic invertebrate and fish community data for comparison to historical biological data collected at multiple time points at the same site to assess long-term population trends.

 Prepared sampling and analysis plans as part of a multi-phase site investigation for two remote sites with former mining and smelting activities.
 Key sampling efforts addressed soil, sediment, and surface water chemistry data, as well as freshwater macroinvertebrate diversity and abundance.

 Oversaw and managed the field sampling associated with a complex lead-contaminated site in California.
-This required coordination and cooperation with outside consultants, management of large amounts of data (200+ samples per day), and on-site lead analysis via X-Ray Fluorescence.
-Also, performed on-site evaluation of day-to-day conditions and adapted sampling program accordingly.
+This required coordination and cooperation with outside consultants, management of large amounts of data (200+ samples per day), and on-site lead analysis via x-ray fluorescence.
+Performed on-site evaluation of day-to-day conditions and adapted sampling program accordingly.